mikef5410/googleearth-docker/README.md

 # googleearth-docker
 Run google-earth in a docker.
+Scripts expect the image to be named "gearth"

+Run google earth in a docker.
+This makes a minimal Debian image with google-earth.

+Run `earth` to run it.
+Run `earth-root` if you need to modify the image.